 The Wyre Forest and Hagley Project (WHP) is a service open to any parent or carer with a child attending a local primary school in Kidderminster, Bewdley, Stourport or Hagley.

-Welcome to our WHP Link Worker, Jim Harris.
-He supports the work of our school and recognises the importance of strong home-school partnerships.
+Welcome to our WHP Link Worker, Helen Cartwright.
+She supports the work of our school and recognises the importance of strong home-school partnerships.
 WHP have worked with many of our children and parents since 2009, successfully addressing a range of issues that may affect home or school life.

 WHP provide support early, helping to ensure that our pupils can make the most of heir time in school.
 WHP are here to support your child and your family and can help with: We can also support your family with problems like: